-As with these historical cases of disease pandemics, inconsistent messaging from government leaders and public health officials about a disease can have widespread and harmful effects, particularly when messaging is targeting a specific group or community.
-Public health experts acknowledge that the world has experienced a growing number of pandemics, for example, SARS in 2003, H1N1 Flu in 2009, Ebola in 2014, Zika virus in 2016, and now COVID-19 in 2019.
-Although concerns about such pandemics have escalated, government preparation for the current public health crisis has often been haphazard and largely insufficient due largely to confusion, instability, misinformation, and poor planning, which have led to serious mistakes in responding to the COVID-19 pandemic.
-As John Yang, president and executive director of Asian Americans Advancing Justice (AAJC) testified in his written statement, It he experience of anti-Asian racism is not new to people of Asian descent living in the U.S. History demonstrates that our communities have been scapegoated during earlier pandemics, during periods of economic insecurity, and in the name of national security.
-Specifically regarding the COVID-19 messaging, the Trump Administration used biased language in referring to the virus (e.g., the "kung flu") on social media, in speeches, and at rallies;
+As with these historical cases of disease pandemics, inconsistent messaging from government leaders and public health officials about a disease can have widespread and harmful effects, particularly when messaging is targeting a specific group or community.333 Public health experts acknowledge that the world has experienced a growing number of pandemics, for example, SARS in 2003, H1N1 Flu in 2009, Ebola in 2014, Zika virus in 2016, and now COVID-19 in 2019.
+"Although concerns about such pandemics have escalated, government preparation for the current public health crisis has often been haphazard and largely insufficient due largely to confusion, instability, misinformation, and poor planning, which have led to serious mistakes in responding to the COVID-19 pandemic."
+334 As John Yang, president and executive director of Asian Americans Advancing Justice (AAJC) testified in his written statement, "[t]he experience of anti-Asian racism is not new to people of Asian descent living in the U.S. History demonstrates that our communities have been scapegoated during earlier pandemics, during periods of economic insecurity, and in the name of national security."
+335 Specifically regarding the COVID-19 messaging, the Trump Administration used biased language in referring to the virus (e.g., the "kung flu") on social media, in speeches, and at rallies; 336 thereby linking the virus to Chinese